HTTP Transport for BRC-103 Mutual Authentication

 When sending a “general” message:

-• If no body, specify a -1 length in the payload.
+• If no query parameters are present, specify a length of -1 in the payload.

-The same approach is used for the server’s return body in the “general” response message.
+The same rules apply to the server’s response body in a “general” response message.

 6.8 Signature Preimage Calculation for HTTP Request Messages